amblount/datasciencesummerprogram/day22.md

 20% of those students end up completing the course.
 Feel free to explore the [twitter thread](https://threadreaderapp.com/thread/1272705226512969728.html) explaning the results of the entire case study.

 ![alt text](https://github.com/amblount/datasciencesummerprogram/blob/master/EbrunskillTweet.PNG)

 [Scaling up behavioral science interventions in online learning](https://www.pnas.org/content/117/26/14900)

+I attended the International Conference on Learning Representations (ICLR) this year for the first time and during one of the paper presentations I asked the presenter if he recommended I read any papers that might be relevant to my work.
+I explained to him that I was working on building a better recommendation system to help students learn how to read and he recommended I check out Emma Brunskill's work.
+I explored her academic website and found a lot of interesting papers, but I did not have the time at that point to take a deep dive into the field.
+When I think back to where I was in terms of my project it was not well defined in general.
+There are many researchers working on creating intelligent learning systems and it doesn't make any sense to build totally from scratch.

+Planning to come back to this **draft**